Sex and Relationships Education

-We have introduced a resource called CHIPS (Challenging Homophobia in Primary Schools) into school which will help to encourage the children to look at how families are different and unique as the children get older the resource allows the children to have mature discussions about issues such as stereo-typing.
-Alongside this resource some of our staff have attended the STONEWALL training and have distributed the resources to staff.
+We have introduced a resource called CHIPS (Challenging Homophobia in Primary Schools) into school which will help to encourage the children to look at how families are different and unique as the children get older the resource allows them to have mature discussions about issues such as stereotyping.
+Alongside this resource some of our staff have attended STONEWALL training and have distributed the resources to staff.
 This resource complements the CHIPS materials and books which are shared with the children.

 Regarding sex education, elements of the statutory Science curriculum act as the starting point for what children learn, specifically at Year 5:

 Pupils should be taught to describe the changes as humans develop to old age.

 Pupils should draw a timeline to indicate stages in the growth and development of humans.
 They should learn about the changes experienced in puberty.